NeurodataWithoutBorders/nwbinspector/docs/index.rst

   :scale: 100 %
   :align: right

-NWBInspector is a Python-based package designed to asses and suggest improvements for the quality of Neurodata Without Borders files (NWBFiles).
+NWBInspector is a Python-based package designed to asses the quality of Neurodata Without Borders files (NWBFiles) and to suggest improvements for any Best Practice violations that are found.

 .. note::